kyhau/aws-cf-templates/templates/CloudFront-S3/README.md

-# CloudFront and S3 - Web Distribution
+# Templates for CloudFront and S3 - Web Distribution

 ```
  ____________     _____